cnhsn/cnhsn/README.md

 <h1 align="center">Hi 👋, I'm Can</h1>
-<h3 align="center">A serverless project and minimalist design lover Web & Android Developer from Turkey.</h3>
+<h3 align="center">A serverless project and minimalist design lover and Web & Android Developer from Turkey.</h3>

 - 🔭 I’m currently working as WordPress Expert on [Can Group](https://can.biz.tr)